YanzhenHuang/CISC3003-Final-Project/README.md

 You need to import them in the following order:
 `qa_user.sql`, `post.sql`, `reply.sql`.

 5. **Mail Configuration:** The PHPMailer module uses SMTP to send emails, and the SMTP service is provided by Gmail for our project with the unique token.
-If it doesn't work on your computer, you need to configure your own SMTP service.
 The configuration file is in [send-email.php](./public/php/utils/send-email.php).

 ## Sample Accounts and Passwords
 User Name: password